Dr Chris MorganResearch Fellow BBSRC Discovery Fellow

 Meiosis is the specialised type of cell division that produces the cells required for sexual reproduction (pollen and egg cells in plants).

-Chris uses a combination of molecular biology and cytogenetics to understand how meiosis has evolved to overcome some of these genomic and habitat-associated challenges in the model autotetraploid plant species Arabidopsis arenosa.
+Chris uses a combination of molecular biology and cytogenetics to understand how meiosis has evolved to overcome some of these genomic and habitat-associated challenges in the model plant species Arabidopsis thaliana and Arabidopsis arenosa.

 Lloyd A., Morgan C., Franklin F. C. H., Bomblies K. (2018)High and low temperatures increase class I meiotic crossovers in ArabidopsisGenetics (208)Publisher's version: 0016-6731